 PROJECT: Urban health and climate resilience in India

-Taru Leading Edge and ICLEI South Asia, in partnership with CDKN, launched this Knowledge Basis Project in India in July 2019.
+Taru Leading Edge and ICLEI South Asia, in partnership with CDKN, launched this project in India in July 2019.

 Taru and its consortium partners have been working on various climate urban health initiatives for many years.
 Their experience suggests that two major challenges affecting the environment and health —urban air pollution and heat stress —can be mitigated by policy change and technological innovation.
 The Government of India recognises these issues are among the biggest challenges currently facing Indian cities.
 The National Clean Air Programme (NCAP) has been launched to tackle the increasing air pollution problem across the country in a comprehensive and time bound manner.
 Building on the ground-breaking Ahmedabad Heat Action Plan (HAP) released in 2013, momentum is building toward developing and implementing early warning systems and preparedness plans for extreme heat at the city, state, and national levels.
 In 2018, based on guidance provided by the central government, 13 states and over 30 cities have adopted or are developing heat action plans.
 India is one of the first countries in the world to develop a comprehensive Cooling Action plan which has a long-term vision to address the cooling requirement across sectors.